Disha-khachane/ORNATE/README.md

 # E-Commerce Web Application

+For outlook of the project yor can visit the following link : ornatedwd.netlify.app

 This is a simple e-commerce web application that allows users to browse and purchase products.
 It also includes an admin panel for managing products.

 ORNATE-DESIGN WITH DIGNITY